Are these Bluetooth earbuds not supposed to connect to my phone or computer as one device? Why are they connecting separately?

 While the re-pairing sometimes doesn’t seem to work for some people, reconfiguring the separately connected Bluetooth earbuds always works.
 I know what you’re thinking!

 Re-pairing is the ideal solution.
-Anyway, I’ll share two ways to resolve this issue in the next sections with video walkthroughs.
+I’ll share two ways to resolve this issue in the next sections with video walkthroughs.

 How Do You Get Bluetooth Earbuds To Pair Together?

-The steps work almost for all Bluetooth earbuds that have become unpaired or are connected to your hosting Bluetooth device separately.
+The steps work for almost all Bluetooth earbuds that have become unpaired or are connected to your hosting Bluetooth device separately.
 If the earbuds are connected to your hosting Bluetooth device, disconnect them and follow the steps.

 Step 1.
 Turn off all Bluetooth devices that are in range.